inderorg/sass-build-structure/README.md

 3. Modules

 	The modules directory will probably contain the bulk of your SASS files.
-A page may consist of multiple modules and should be style individually.
+A page may consist of multiple modules and should be styled individually.
 These modules may include files like:
 	* Header
 	* Footer
 	* Navigation